petergns/awsCatalog/README.md

 ### Prepare Application

-1. This application has a localhost port, so you should note this for when you Setup and Configure the Instance.
+1. This application has a localhost port in application.py.
+So you should note down the localhost port, for when you Setup and Configure the Instance:
 ```
 if __name__ == '__main__':
     app.debug = True